sarahkor/doar-mail/README.md

 ✅ You can browse the app from either port — both serve the same client interface.
 Port 3000 runs the React development server, while port 8080 runs the Node.js backend server with the same interface.

+**access the android app**

+Open the /src/android_client folder in Android Studio and run the Android client on an emulator.

 ### Step 4 – Access Containers (Optional):
 To manually access a container (for debugging or inspection):